benoit-pereira-da-silva/textual/README.md

   internal UTF‑8 representation.
 - **Transformations** – describe end‑to‑end text conversions with metadata.

-The library is used by higher‑level projects but can be used standalone in any Go program that needs robust, incremental text processing.
+The library is used by higher‑level projects like [Tipa](https://github.com/temporal-IPA/tipa/) but can be used standalone in any Go program that needs robust, incremental text processing.